 Each series on the graph will allow drill-down.
 In the case of a series that represents individual queries, the navigation will apply a filter to the Queries view (for instance, clicking on the top application by reads will filter the Queries view to show Top SQL by Average Reads filtered on that single application).

-The lower pane will be a sortable, groupable grid view which is pre-sorted to match the leftmost graph.
+The lower pane will be a sortable, groupable grid view which is pre-sorted to match the initial leftmost graph if not loaded from a persisted value.
+Changing the chart will not affect the grid sort thereafter.
 The CPU, Reads, and Writes will be displayed as percentages of the filtered set for ease in isolating the most critical queries.
 Drill-through on any query will go to the Query Statistics view.
-This lower pane should be collapsible.
+This lower pane should be collapsible and there should be a splitter between the upper and lower panes.

+The grid will have a selection for the number of queries to return that defaults to 100 in the title bar.
+This value should be persisted across sessions.

 The user will be able to switch between Signature and Statement mode in the filters region of the screen.

+Query Names will be assigned to each query for identification between the grid and charts and maintained for the duration of the session to prevent confusion with them changing through refresh or as sort orders change in the charts or grid.
+The values will be unique within each instance.
+They will not be saved or persisted across sessions.

-The view should have a “SQL Include” filter (shown in the prototype is a SQL Exclude filter).
+The view should have a “SQL Include” filter in addition to the SQL Exclude filter shown in the prototype.

 The view needs to attempt to show relevant data based on the Query Monitor settings, available data, and filter settings.
 For instance, when a user filters by Application it makes no sense to show a Top Applications chart.
+In this case, the next selection in the list will be chosen as it will when switching back to Signature Mode and being current on a chart that no longer makes sense.

+All filter columns applicable to the selected mode will be available in the column chooser on the grid.

+The chart selections in each position should persist across sessions for each Mode just like the grid settings do currently.
+The selected Mode should be persisted as well.

 The view also needs to inform the user why data is not available: is it in the repository or not upgraded, is it not available in the repository, is the Query Monitor not enabled?

-Need to be able to change the “Top X” number – 5 by default – 10 is max
+Need to be able to change the “Top X” number – 5 by default – 10 is max.
+Will try to put this over each chart as well if there is room.
+Otherwise it will go in the ribbon for all charts.

 Query History View